-- (1) A person's vaccination status is one of the following:
+(1) A person's vaccination status is one of the following:

-- (a) fully vaccinated;

-- (b) partially vaccinated; or

-- (c) excepted person.

-- (2) A person is fully vaccinated if the person has received either one dose of a one dose COVID-19 vaccine or two doses of a two dose COVID-19 vaccine, including a dose of two different types of a two dose COVID-19 vaccine.

-- (3) A person is partially vaccinated if the person has received one dose of a two dose COVID-19 vaccine and is not an excepted person. - (4) A person is an excepted person if: - (a) the person holds acceptable certification that the person is unable to receive a dose, or a further dose, of any COVID-19 vaccine that is available in Australia due to: - (i) a medical contraindication; or - (ii) an acute medical illness (including where the person has been diagnosed with COVID-19); or - (b) the person is under 18 years of age. - (5) An acceptable certification is: - (a) a COVID-19 digital certificate issued by Services Australia and displayed through the Medicare App, Service Victoria App or equivalent smartphone wallet that states that the person is unable to receive a dose, or a further dose, of any COVID-19 vaccine that is available in Australia; or - (b) a printed version of the COVID-19 digital certificate referred to in paragraph (a).
+- (a) fully vaccinated; - (b) partially vaccinated; - (c) excepted person; or - (d) excepted worker. - (2) A person is fully vaccinated if the person has received either one dose of a one dose COVID-19 vaccine or two doses of a two dose COVID-19 vaccine, including a dose of two different types of a two dose COVID-19 vaccine. - (3) A person is partially vaccinated if the person has received one dose of a two dose COVID-19 vaccine and is not an excepted person or an excepted worker. - (4) A person is an excepted person if: - (a) the person holds acceptable certification that the person is unable to receive a dose, or a further dose, of any COVID-19 vaccine that is available in Australia due to: - (i) a medical contraindication; or - (ii) an acute medical illness (including where the person has been diagnosed with COVID-19); or - (b) the person is under 18 years of age. - (5) A person is an excepted worker if the person works at an open premises and: - (a) the person holds acceptable certification that the person is unable to receive a dose, or a further dose, of any COVID-19 vaccine that is available in Australia due to: - (i) a medical contraindication; or - (ii) an acute medical illness (including where the person has been diagnosed with COVID-19); or - (b) the person is under 12 years and 2 months of age. - (6) An acceptable certification is: - (a) a COVID-19 digital certificate issued by Services Australia and displayed through the Medicare App, Service Victoria App or equivalent smartphone wallet that states that the person is unable to receive a dose, or a further dose, of any COVID-19 vaccine that is available in Australia; or - (b) a printed version of the COVID-19 digital certificate referred to in paragraph (a).